This page covers the process of testing your product before submitting it for review.

 Post-deployment next steps

-If your product has any post-deployment next steps that will be listed in its Getting Started guide, then you must also test these to ensure that the deployment of your product is successfully completed.
+If your product has any post-deployment next steps in its Getting Started guide, then you must also test these steps to ensure that the deployment of your product is successfully completed.